danielespo/danielespo/README.md

 ## Hi there 👋 I'm Daniel Espinosa Gonzalez
-- 🔭 I’m currently working on hardware accelerators for boolean satisfiability at UCSB
+- 🔭 I’m currently working on system architecture at PsiQuantum
-- 💬 Ask me about reasoning and logic, hard combinatorial problems
+- 💬 Ask me about reasoning, logic, VLSI and FPGA
-- 🌱 I’m currently learning VLSI and parallel processing
+- 🌱 I’m currently learning Haskell and OCaml to make a "rust-analyzer/expect-test" for cocotb/verilator
-- 🤔 I’m looking for help with applied DSP and discrete structures for parallel processing
+- 🤔 I’m looking for help with functional programming and creating C bindings in haskell/OCaml
-- 📫 How to reach me: LinkedIn or Email
+- 📫 How to reach me: LinkedIn or carrier pigeon
 - ⚡ Fun fact: I am an archery gold medallist and love jiu-jitsu

 <!--